TheColetrain/IPMI-Script-Dell-r420/readme.md

 #1 These commands work on a Dell r420 (different than the r710)

-#2 I run this commands on a local machine, as oposed to it being remode.
-Remote is more secure, but I have not exposed it to the interet at this time.
+#2 I run this commands on a local machine, as opposed to it being remote.
+Remote is more secure, but I have not exposed it to the internet at this time.

-#3 my process is scalable, different temps yield different fan speeds as oposed to ON/OFF
+#3 my process is scalable, different temps yield different fan speeds as opposed to ON/OFF

 #4 if you adjust one number, it trickles down the scale